AKarp123/navicord/README.md

 ## 🚀 Run the server

+> [!IMPORTANT]
+> Since the Subsonic API does not provide a way to track song changes, we spam the ND server with requests every second.
+This can makes the logs grow rather quick if your log level is set to `debug` or `trace`

 ### Using Docker 🐋

 To run the server with docker, you can use the following command: